 Extended Unemployment Benefits

-The additional $ 600 per week in unemployment benefits will officially end on July 31st, but in fact the states will only pay out the additional cash for the week ending July 25th or 26th.
+The additional $ 600 per week in unemployment benefits will officially end on July 31st, but in fact the states will only pay out the additional cash during the week ending July 25th or 26th.
 Without this, the benefit would return to the standard $ 378 per week - an income reduction of about 60%.